wRothbard/birthstones/README.md

 ## Minerals of note not in birthstones (for reference only) with density values from website above:
-MORE but with hardness values available from 18carat.co.uk link above:
+(NOTE: More, but with only Mohs hardness values, available from 18carat.co.uk link in spreadsheet)
 * Name,Density,Moh,Brinell
 * Apatite,3.16-3.23,5,137
 * Calcite,2.69-2.71,3,53